dmj-bu/ME700-Assignment-3/README.md

 ## How to Use
 1. Clone the repo
 2. Open the `.ipynb` file in VS Code or Jupyter
-3. Run cells and follow the tutorial!
+3. Run cells and follow the tutorial